 Ah But!
 The first but is: but now the time has come where I must actually to read the bugger.
 You see, I'd set it as one of the texts with which my 3rd-years needed to 'familiarise themselves' (I figured getting them to read every word of all five weary parts would be cruel and unusual of me; 'familiarise themselves' is close enough for government work).
 These are the students on the 'Children's Literature' course; and knowing something about Rousseau is clearly going to be needful for them.
 And I can hardly make them do that, and skive off myself.
 So in I plunged.
 My immediate critical reaction was: phew, that's hard work.
-My next critical reaction: Rousseau was as mad as a curtain-rail.
-A fascist curtain rail.
+Also: quite fascist, this book.

 In other words, Émile is a deeply disconcerting mixture of the progressive and the reactionary.
 The term 'fascist' gets bandied about a lot, usually inaccurately; and obviously it would be extremely anachronistic to try and apply it to a book published in 1762.
 Still: FASCIST!